-o Behaved towards a child or children in a way that indicates he or she would pose a risk of harm if they work regularly or closely with children $^{5}$ .
+- o Behaved in a way that has harmed a child, or may have harmed a child; - o Possibly committed a criminal offence against or related to a child; - o Behaved towards a child or children in \bar{a} way that indicates he or she would pose a risk of harm if they work regularly or closely with children \bar{b} .

-15.3 This applies to any child with whom the member of staff/volunteer/work experience has contact with in their personal, professional or community life.
+This applies to any child whom the member of staff/volunteer/work experience has contact in their personal, professional or community life.
 The procedure for reporting a concern for a work experience staff or volunteers will be the same as a teaching staff.
 See point II Allegation of abuse against staff.